thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-4-(optional)/07-angular-with-rails-setup.desc.md

-#Angular And Rails: Basic Setup
+#Angular And Rails: Basic Setup.

 To get started we are going to make an api for the contacts app.
 Our api will be a rails applicaiton that just returns json.
 Create the new app: